kinde-oss/kinde-java-sdk/kinde-springboot/README.md

 ## Overview

-This project consists of a Spring Boot core which is responsible for configuring a Spring Boot project use Kinde PKCE authentication.
-This is used in conjunction with the Kinde-Springboot-Starter project which wraps the core and bootstraps spring.
+This project consists of a Spring Boot core responsible for configuring a Spring Boot project to use Kinde PKCE authentication, alongside the Kinde-Springboot-Starter project, which wraps the core and bootstraps spring.

 ## PKCE Authentication